 6. Challenges Under Armour Faces in Competing Globally

-Even with strong technology, UA faces some hurdles:
+Despite strong technical positioning, UA faces hurdles:

-- Limited lifestyle appeal compared to Nike and Adidas
+- Limited lifestyle appeal

-- Smaller marketing budget for global exposure
+- Smaller global marketing budget

 7. What Startups Can Learn from Under Armour’s Strategy